d-michail/python-jgrapht/docs/api/algorithms/cuts.rst

 Types
 -----

-Cuts are represented using instances of the following class.
+Cuts are represented using instances of the following classes.

 .. autoclass:: jgrapht.types.Cut
+   :members:

+.. autoclass:: jgrapht.types.GomoryHuTree
    :members: